A) Jesus’ death—the ransom for us

 Paul’s reference to Jesus’ sacrifice in Ephesians 5:2 needs to be understood in context.

-Therefore be imitators of God, as beloved children; and walk in love, just as Christ also loved you and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.
-(Ephesians 5:1-2)
+Therefore be imitators of God, as beloved children.
+And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.
+(Ephesians 5:1–2)

 Accordingly, we find various passages in the Bible that compare our Christian life with a sacrificial offering, without needing to conclude that every Christian ought to die as a martyr.

-Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
+I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 (Romans 12:1)

-Through Him then, let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that give thanks to His name.
-And do not neglect doing good and sharing, for with such sacrifices God is pleased.
-(Hebrews 13:15-16)
+Through him then let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge his name.
+Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.
+(Hebrews 13:15–16)

 A fitting passage in this context which does not use sacrificial terminology is the following from 1st John: